selinabrauns/react-demonstration/README.md

 * __Redux global state:__ data tree

 The architecture is build to allow quick growth of the code base.
-Through combine methods like 'combineSagas' or 'combineReducers' data layers can easily be extended by more files (instead of letting only 1 file grow in size)
+Through combine methods like 'combineSagas' or 'combineReducers' data layers can easily be extended by more files (instead of letting only 1 file grow in size).

 ### 3.3 Explanation